-- 1. acquire knowledge on the concepts, terms and procedures in teaching and learning - 2. understand the expanding horizons of learning - 3. develop skills of effective teaching - 4. apply the knowledge of innovative methods and techniques of teaching - 5. use various models of teaching
+- 1. acquire knowledge on the concepts, terms and procedures in teaching and learning - 2. understand the expanding horizons of learning - 3. develop skills of effective teaching - 4. apply the knowledge of innovative methods and techniques of teaching - 5. write various approaches of instructional objectives